Flaque/boop/README.md

 echo My a e s t h e t i c is emoji punk
 ```

-Pipes are also a thing in BeepBoop and they work like they do in Unix.
+Pipes are also a thing in Beep and they work like they do in Unix.

 ```
 ls | grep *.beep | echo
 ```

-## stdout in BeepBoop
+## stdout in Beep

 Unlike bash, stdout is not the default for commands.
 If you want the results of a command, you'll need to `echo` it.